SwamyDev/swamydev.github.io/_posts/2019-08-31-reinforce-algorithm.md

   - Reinforcement Learning
 mathjax: true
 ---
 Today I'd like to explain the principles of the REINFORCE algorithm one of the most fundamental policy gradient algorithms.
 It forms the basis of many modern AI systems, which have been seen beating humans at Go, StarCraft or DotA.
 I think understanding it, is a cornerstone in understanding the field of reinforcement learning.
+In the following sections, I'll explain how the REINFORCE algorithm mathematically expresses an agent's decisions.
 However, first, we need to know some basics, like how we model the environment and the decisions process of our AI agent.

 ## The Environment